 The system is currently available for sale for research purposes with the advantages of accurate sampling data from images made possible without bringing the fish onboard the vessel.

-Under development is a system for use by commercial trawl fisheries where the Deep Vision can be programmed for species and length of desired catch and automatically sort the catch in the trawl based on this.
+Deep Vision is being further developed for use by commercial trawl fisheries, where the system can be programmed for species and length of desired catch and automatically sort the catch in the trawl based on this.

-During a haul all organisms passing through the trawl are lit up by LED lights and photographed by a stereo camera.
-The high definition images are analysed in the Deep Vision software for registration of species and semiautomatic length measurement.
-All images are logged with time and depth information which, correlated with GPS data, shows the exact position of the fish in the water column along the haul as shown in the figure below.
+All images are logged with time and depth information.
+Correlated with GPS data, this will show the exact position of the fish in the water column along the haul as seen in the figure below.

 Benefits for research:

-- No need to bring the fish onboard the vessel and subsequently discard it
+- SUSTAINABLE: No need to bring the fish onboard the vessel for sampling

-- Efficient and time-saving sampling from images instead of manually onboard the vessel
+- EFFICIENT: Sampling from images instead of manually onboard the vessel